-From this page you can configure a user-defined or default Login Method List of authentication techniques for users logging on to the Switch.
+This feature will configure a user-defined or default Login Method List of authentication techniques for users logging on to the Switch.
 Successful login using any of these techniques will give the user a "User" privilege only.
 To upgrade his or her status to the administrator level, the user must use the Enable Admin window, in which the user must enter a previously configured password, set by the administrator.

 The Switch contains one Method List that is set and cannot be removed, yet can be modified.
-To delete a Login Method List defined by the user, click Delete.
-To modify the Login Method List, click Edit.
+To delete a Login Method List defined by the user, click Delete button.
+To modify the Login Method List, click Edit button.

-Figure 4.106 - Security > Access Authentication control > Login Method Lists
+Figure 5.98 - Security > Access Authentication control > Login Method Lists